 So let’s look at these.
 Let me start with the key.
 There is more than one.
-The key to each of these three relationships of peace is keeping together what the angels kept together.
-Glory to God, peace to us — together (Luke 2:14).
-If you say: I don’t have any interest in, love for, admiration of, treasuring of the glory of God — I just want the peace — then you won’t get it.
+The key to each of these three relationships of peace is keeping together what the angels kept together: glory to God and peace to us (Luke 2:14).
+If you say, “I don’t have any interest in, love for, admiration of, treasuring of the glory of God; I just want the peace,” then you won’t get it.
 You can’t separate the two.
 The angels won’t let you.
 God won’t let you.
 God’s purpose is to give you peace by being the most glorious person in your life.

-Five times in the New Testament, God is called the God of peace.
+Five times in the New Testament, God is called “the God of peace” (Romans 15:33; 16:20; Philippians 4:9; 1 Thessalonians 5:23; Hebrews 13:20).
 Jesus said, “Peace I leave with you; my peace I give to you” (John 14:27).
 And Paul said, “[Jesus] himself is our peace” (Ephesians 2:14).
-Therefore, if you say: I want the peace; I don’t want the glorious God — I want the peace; I don’t want the sovereign Jesus — then you won’t have the peace.
+Therefore, if you say, “I want the peace; I don’t want the glorious God.
+I want the peace; I don’t want the sovereign Jesus,” then you won’t have the peace.
 He will be our peace by being our God.
 “Glory to God in the highest and on earth peace.”
 The angels have it right.
 The angels keep it together.
 If we want peace to rule in our lives, God must rule in our lives.
-He is our peace.
+He himself is our peace.

 So the key to peace is glory to God and peace to men kept together.
 A heart bent on showing the glory of God will know the peace of God.
-What holds these two together: a heart that is bent on glorifying God, making much of God, displaying the beauty of God, admiring God, treasuring God, cherishing God, hallowing God’s name, and enjoying tranquility and peace and candor and openness and readiness to forgive and receptive hearts — not pushing people away, but welcoming people in, even long-lost enemies?
+What holds these two together?
+A heart that is bent on glorifying God, making much of God, displaying the beauty of God, admiring God, treasuring God, cherishing God, hallowing God’s name, and enjoying tranquility and peace and candor and openness and readiness to forgive, and receptive hearts — not pushing people away, but welcoming people in, even long-lost enemies?
 What keeps those together?
 Faith.
 Believing the promises of God bought by the blood of Jesus.

 And there is a key text.
 It is so precious in my life.
 I love this text — just a little simple verse from Romans 15:13: “May the God of hope fill you with all joy and peace in believing.”
 I don’t think it could be much clearer.
 How will I enjoy joy and peace from the God of hope?
 How will I?
 What connects me to that God and his peace?
-In believing, by believing, through believing the promises bought by the blood of Jesus.
+In believing, by believing, through believing, the promises bought by the blood of Jesus.
 That will be another key as we look at each of these relationships.

-This is the difference that it makes when Christ comes into the world, dies for our sins, provides our perfection: We believe.
+This is the difference that it makes when Christ comes into the world, dies for our sins, provides our perfection.
+We believe.
 We trust him.
-God says: justified, peace.
+God says, “Justified.
+Peace.”

 Lots of people come to church on this weekend who don’t usually come to church.
 They are not interested necessarily in Christ and the Bible and salvation and justification, all these things.
 I just want to say something really clear after trying to say what that peace with God is through Jesus.
 It is not by our deeds.
 It is not by our tradition, whether Baptist or Catholic or Lutheran or Methodist or Presbyterian.
 It is not by baptism.
 It is not by church membership.
 It is not by piety.
 It is not by parentage.
 It is by faith alone.